-With the exception of Quilter plc, which is publicly listed, for every company within the Quilter CRD IV Group, 100% of the voting rights were held by the immediate parent company throughout the relevant period of ownership.
+With the exception of Quilter plc, which is publicly listed, for each company within the Quilter CRD IV Group, 100% of the voting rights were held by the immediate parent company throughout the reporting period.

-As at 31 December 2020 there were two shareholders in Quilter with a holding that exceeded 10% of the voting rights, thereby meeting the definition of a "qualifying holding".
+As at 31 December 2021, there were two shareholders in Quilter plc with a holding that exceeded 10% of the voting rights, thereby meeting the definition of a "qualifying holding".
 These shareholders are set out in the table below.

-Name of shareholder Percentage of issued shares Coronation Asset Management (Pty) Limited 17.03% Public Investment Corporation of the Republic of South Africa 10.04%
+Name of shareholder Percentage of issued shares Coronation Asset Management (Pty) Limited 15.05% Public Investment Corporation of the Republic of South Africa 12.80%